Procedure of Tuition Appeals Committee

 Submitting an appeal to the Committee

-Inquiries regarding tuition fees in the context of parenting should be addressed to mail.
+Inquiries regarding tuition fees in the context of parenting should be submitted by the form.

-Inquiries regarding tuition fees in the context of reserve duty should be addressed to mail
+Inquiries regarding tuition fees in the context of reserve duty should be addressed by designated form

 Issues that are not handled by the Committee